 NOTE 3: This is especially important when the same SARIF file might be consumed on multiple platforms, for example, a platform such as Microsoft Windows®, whose NTFS file system is case-insensitive but case-preserving, and a platform such as Linux®, whose file system is case-sensitive.
 Consider a scenario where a tool runs on a Windows® system using NTFS, and the tool decides to lower-case the file names in the log.
 If the source files and the SARIF log were transferred to a Linux® system, the URI references in the log file would not match the path names on the destination system.

-URIs that use the file scheme
+Normalizing file schema URIs

 If a URI uses the "file" scheme [RFC8089] and the specified path is network-accessible, the SARIF producer SHALL include the host name.